 Ordinary exchange rates are determined by goods like oil, wheat, cars, and clothing that are traded between countries.
 Usually goods produced on farms and in factories are traded, but services are not.
 Poorer nations have higher measured income by purchasing power parity because services like haircuts are much cheaper in those countries.
 The figures using ordinary exchange rates are reported by the World Bank.
 They call this the Atlas method.
 It is actually slightly different from ordinary exchange rates, but I will spare you the details.

-China are already ahead the US by several other measures.
+China is already ahead the US by several other measures.
 One negative measure is carbon footprint.
-China produces more carbon dioxide in total than any country, in 2014 they were already producing almost twice as much as the United States.
-The United States was still producing more than twices as much carbon dioxide per person, but the British and the French have highly productive first world economies and their carbon footprint per person is less than China's.
+China produces more carbon dioxide in total than any country.
+In 2014 they were already producing almost twice as much as the United States.
+The United States was still producing more than twice as much carbon dioxide per person, but the French have a highly productive first world economy and their carbon footprint per person is less than China's.

 Electricity usage is another measure of economic development.
 In 2014 China lead the US in electricity production by more than thirty percent.

 Moving beyond industry to the future, information, China in 2017 has two and a half times as many Internet users as the United States, and of course the Chinese numbers are rising very rapidly while America's are relatively stagnant.